bradford415/CALM/README.md

 ### Input Files
 There are two plaintext input files that are required, the sample file and the label file.

 The sample file is a labeled matrix which has the features as rows and the sample as columns.
 The features can essentially be anything that describe the label.
 Two common features are genes with their expression levels (continuous), and genotypes corresponding to a number system (discrete).
+The samples begin at column 0 because that's how much most GEM's are formatted, so there will be a column at the end without a sample header.

 The label file contains two columns, separated by a space or tab with no header.
 The first column lists the sample names, the second column maps the sample to a specific label.